UP IN THE AIR

-The Digidestined and their creatures started slowly back towards the Izumi apartment, letting the ravaged port be drowned in flashing police lights.
+The Digidestined started slowly back towards the Izumi apartment, letting the ravaged port be drowned in flashing police lights.

 … … …

 They filed back into the living room to find Izzy's parents and Gennai still waiting for them.
-"Sorry, Gennai," Tai apologized, "it was too strong.
+"Sorry, Gennai," Tai said, "it was too strong.
 We had to let it get away."

 "The important thing is that you're all safe," Yoshie said.

-"Yes," Gennai agreed, "that's incredibly important… However, Kokytomon's discovering your location isn't going to help you; it will surely speed along Dagomon's appearance in your world.
+"Yes," Gennai agreed, "that's incredibly important… However, Kokytomon's discovering your location isn't going to help; it will surely speed along Dagomon's appearance in your world.
 You must hurry to the temples."

 "We'd love to, but, well…" Davis said, holding Chibomon up, "we kinda ran out of juice."